-- DO NOT drag your wing along the ground to another take-off position - this can damage the sailcloth and the lines.
+- DO NOT drag your wing along the ground to another take-off position this can damage the sailcloth and the lines.
 Lift up your wing and carry it. - DO NOT try to open your wing in strong winds without untangling the lines first - this puts unnecessary strain on the lines. - DO NOT walk on the wing or lines. - DO NOT repeatedly inflate the glider and then allow it to crash back down.
 Try to keep this movement as smooth as possible by moving towards the glider as it comes down. - DO NOT slam your glider down on the ground leading edge first!
-This impact puts great strain on the wing and stitching and can even explode cells. - FLYING in salty air, in areas with abrasive surfaces (sand, rocks etc.) and ground handling in strong winds will accelerate the aging process. - Change your main brake lines if they are damaged.
+This impact puts great strain on the wing and stitching and can even explode cells. - FLYING in salty air, in areas with abrasive surfaces (sand, rocks etc.) and ground handling in strong winds will accelerate the aging process.